Smart Grocery Shopping

 - Hydrogenated or partially-hydrogenated oils are known to raise cholesterol, decrease immunity, increase heart disease, increase many cancers, increase the chance of developing diabetes, and increase abdominal fat, which in turn increases the risk of many other diseases.

-All other foods: “Natural” has no legal meaning.
+- For all other foods “natural” has no legal meaning.
 The FDA has no definition of the term “natural.”
 This means that companies can put a “natural” label on almost any product.

-Organic: Organic production is based on a system of farming that maintains and replenishes soil fertility without the use of toxic and persistent pesticides and fertilizers.
-Organically produced foods also must be produced without the use of antibiotics, synthetic hormones, genetic engineering and other excluded practices, sewage sludge, or irradiation.
+Organic production is based on a system of farming that maintains and replenishes soil fertility without the use of toxic and persistent pesticides and fertilizers.
+Organically produced foods also must be produced without the use of antibiotics, synthetic hormones, genetic engineering, sewage sludge, irradiation, or other excluded practices.
 Cloning animals or using their products would be considered inconsistent with organic practices.
 Organic foods are minimally processed without artificial ingredients, preservatives, or irradiation to maintain the integrity of the food.
+Smart grocery shopping should include organic products as often as possible.
 (Source: http://www.ota.com/definition/quickoverview.html)

-Trans-fats: The fat that results from a vegetable oil that has gone through the process of “hydrogenation.”
+The fat that results from a vegetable oil that has gone through the process of “hydrogenation” is called a trans-fat.
 These fats are called “trans-fats” because the process of hydrogenation transports atoms from one side of the fat molecule to the other.

 - If an ingredients label has the words “hydrogenated oils” or “partially hydrogenated oils” listed the product contains trans-fats.